Scandinavian Interior Design: Everything You Need to Know

 The Role of Flooring in Scandinavian Interior Design

 When it comes to Scandinavian interior design, flooring is more than just a place to walk on.
-It’s what the whole room is built on, therefore crucial to make your space look and feel light, open, and cohesive.
+It’s what the whole room is built on; therefore, it’s crucial to make your space look and feel light, open, and cohesive.

-Scandinavian design style is rooted in sustainability–use of eco-friendly materials.
+Scandinavian design style is rooted in sustainability, which focuses on the use of eco-friendly materials.
 That said, wood flooring adds warmth and makes your space more connected to nature.
 Light-coloured floors allow sunlight to bounce back, making the room look even brighter and airier, which this style is known for.

 In Scandinavian homes, hardwood flooring is valued for more than just its appearance.
 It is also about its durability.
 It should be able to withstand the normal wear and tear of daily life while still looking clean and simple.